 "I'm situated," Scott radioed, his level tone underscoring Harry's thoughts.
 "Red-Lead, progress.
 Gold-Lead, maintain."

 "I think that means we can go now," Harry said to Ginny, and together they stood and began walking towards the town square.

 Harry knew that the graveyard was behind the church at the centre of the village.
-He didn't know much else, though, so they would have to alter their plans according to whatever obstacles occurred.
+He didn't know much beyond what the map could tell him, though, so they would have to alter their plans according to whatever obstacles occurred.
 There were a few other people out and about, on the streets and their lawns; Harry returned the friendly wave from a man tending to his front garden.
 Ginny's newly styled hair was already beginning to frizz in the damp.
-Harry's jacket was clinging wetly to his skin, but he knew he'd be just as uncomfortable without it.
+Harry's jacket clung wetly to his skin, but he knew he'd be just as uncomfortable without it.